What are VPN protocols and why do you need to understand the different options?

 Performance: OpenVPN offers good performance, especially if run over UDP (User Datagram Protocol), rather than TCP (Transmission Control Protocol).
-OpenVPN is also very stable and reliable whether used over wireless or cellular networks.
+OpenVPN is also stable and reliable whether used over wireless or cellular networks.
 If you are having connection problems you can use OpenVPN with TCP, which will confirm all packets sent, but it will be slower.

 Ports: OpenVPN can be used on any port using UDP or TCP.